mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "I need to help hae," Kip asserted.

-    "You're that doctor that ran off.
-The fuck you think you're doing down here?"
+    "You're that doctor that ran off, aren't you?
+I know better than to bid on arrogant pricks like you.
+The fuck are you doing down here?"

     Kip didn't respond, but held his stance and his look of disdain.